 This is Nature Writing for the clubbing generations, similar to Amy Liptrot’s bracing tale of recovery from alcoholism in The Orkney Isles, ‘The Outrun’.

 Nonetheless, I’m prepared for a wrangle.
 I hate ‘soothing’ Nature Writing that widens the gap between the urban and rural, the rich and poor.
 Never mind that Bi-Guy Bowie is now crooning about children of ‘Kooks’, bullied and gender-subverting outsiders, a description that fits the two of us hunkering at the back of this bar.
 And never mind that Turner is one of my bosses when I write for The Quietus.
 We disagree over The Beatles (“I bought Sergeant Pepper and returned it” he grins; “What?
 Why the hell did you do that?”
 “Just didn’t like it”).
-We down sweet, citrussy, sober potions and slurp discs of those mollusk-like plates of ‘little dishes’ that I imagine continuously crawl over the bar tops and squashed tables of the London I’ve left behind.
+We down sweet, citrussy, booze-free potions and slurp discs of those mollusk-like plates of ‘little dishes’ that I imagine continuously crawl over the bar tops and squashed tables of the London I’ve left behind.

 “There’s a massive grey area in queer sexuality that’s not being addressed,” says Turner.
 “Yeah, I feel judged for liking a big cock and loving a woman.”

 “You should try being married, a mother and not completely straight,” I tell him.
-“I can see the wariness in lesbian eyes when I dance up to them in a club.
+“I can see the wariness in lesbian eyes when I dance up in a club.
 ‘Oh Christ, here she comes, for her quim pudding’.”

 “Quim pudding!”
 The big man across the table guffaws, revealing an ever-present toothy boy.
 “You should use that.”